litestar-org/litestar/docs/usage/route-handlers.rst

 -----------------------

 Route handler functions or methods access various data by declaring these as annotated function kwargs.
-The annotated kwargs are inspected by Starlite and then injected into the request handler.
+The annotated kwargs are inspected by Litestar and then injected into the request handler.

 The following sources can be accessed using annotated function kwargs: